 Those great experiences helped me get into graduate school, in a program I was very excited about.
 And then the universe decided I’d had a good run, pulled me up short, and threw me into a story that wouldn’t be out of place as a Lifetime Movie of the Week.
 You can piece together what happened if you’re really curious (or, you know, ask), but the less dramatic and much sadder of the concurrent events is this: my mother was diagnosed with stage four lung cancer shortly after I moved across the country, and she passed away a little less than a year after her diagnosis.
 Because of my training and the fact that I write (and then write some more), I documented a lot of her illness and progression as narrative; you can use the category “Duct Tape and Prayers” to read through those eleven months.
 Bring tissue.

 I’ve spent the last few years picking myself up and dusting myself off.
 These days, I work in journalism as an editor and writer at a medical speciality magazine, and am exploring options for freelance work.
 In my spare time, I am slowly plotting how to take over the world once more (a process made much easier with help from my international partner in crime).
-I live in a painfully trendy suburb of Philadelphia with my two cats, Toledo and Overlord Zeus, and swarms of fireflies in the summer, all of whom are named Kaylee.
+I live in a painfully trendy suburb of Philadelphia with my two cats, Toledo and Overlord Zeus, said international partner in crime (who, these days, is also known as “my husband”), and swarms of fireflies in the summer, all of whom are named Kaylee.